 What is the Psychology of Marketing?

 Knowing psychology and marketing can help you take your business to the next level or make smarter purchasing choices.
-It’s used in social media, print media and all types of online marketing.
+Psychology is used in social media, print media, and all types of online marketing.

 I love using this example when explaining how it works.
 It’s always an eye-opener, that “wow, I never noticed that” moment.